I have a new page dedicated to my Formatt Hitech Discount code on my landscpe photography website here.

 The final step in the ultra's manufacturing process is something that I struggled to come to terms with for a while if I am really honest with you.
 I seriously wondered what the hell is that all about.

 Once the filters have been formed and by most manufacturers standards ready to ship, the perfectionists over at Formatt Hitech go ahead and run another process known as "lapping and polishing" which involves grinding down the filters to ensure they are completely optically flat.

 Yes, you read that right they actually grind down the finished product to as close to optical perfection as possible and then they are polished again.

 This process kills off any minute imperfections in the glass making them the sharpest filters and most optically perfect filters on the market today.

 The Firecrest filters are completely colour neutral and are made of bonded glass which means they are very hard wearing as the ND coating is sandwiched between two plates of toughened glass making them very hard to scratch.

 The Neutral density filters I regularly use are a Firecrest 6 stop and a Firecrest 10 stop these two filters provide the backbone of my work along with the amazing new Firecrest filter holder, this holder comes complete with a polarizer and 3 adaptor rings.
-I use just two Neutral density Graduated filters normally, my trusty 3 stop filter and the 5 stop filter.
-So these 4 filters and the filter holder are what I use nearly all the time.
+My best Neutral Density Graduated filter is my trusty 4 stop filter this is my favourite Graduated filter if I am using one.
+So these 3 filters and the filter holder are what I use nearly all the time.